Afghanistan probes reports Iranian guards forced migrants into river

 “Border guards of the Islamic Republic of Iran denied the occurrence of any events related to this on the soil of our country,” he said in a statement on Sunday.

+Abdul Ghani Noori, governor of Herat’s Gulran district, said dozens of Afghan migrant workers were thrown into the river by members of the Iranian army.

+“Iranian armymen used shovels and gunshots to injure Afghan workers and threw them in water,” Noori told Reuters, adding that some of the injured workers were being treated in a hospital.

-Doctors at Herat District Hospital said they had received the bodies of Afghan migrants, some of whom had drowned.
+Doctors at Herat District Hospital said they had received the bodies of Afghan migrants.

 “So far, five bodies have been transferred to the hospital.
-Of these bodies, its clear that four died due to drowning,” said Aref Jalali, head of Herat District Hospital.
+Of these bodies, it’s clear that four died due to drowning,” said Aref Jalali, head of the hospital.
 He added that two injured men were brought to the hospital on Sunday evening.

-The Taliban militants, fighting to oust the Afghan government, said Iran should launch an investigation into the killings and “strictly punish the perpetrators”.
+The Taliban militant group, fighting to oust the Afghan government, said Iran should launch an investigation into the killings and “strictly punish the perpetrators”.

-“We have learnt that 57 Afghans on their way to the Islamic Republic of Iran for work were initially tortured by Iranian border guards and 23 of them later brutally martyred,” they said in a statement.
+“We have learnt that 57 Afghans on their way to the Islamic Republic of Iran for work were initially tortured by Iranian border guards and 23 of them later brutally martyred,” the Taliban said in a statement.

-Noor Mohammad said he was one of 57 Afghans who were caught by Iranian border guards on Saturday when they were trying to cross into Iran in search of work.
+Noor Mohammad said he was one of the Afghans caught by Iranian border guards as they were trying to cross into Iran in search of work.

 “After being tortured, the Iranian soldiers threw all of us in the Harirud river,” Mohammad told Reuters.